gokul-ramesh/f1-live-telemetry/README.md

 # To do

 ## Dash app
+  - [ ] LAP NUMBER IN TELEMETRY & LAPTIMES ARE OFFSET BY 1(nth lap in laptimes is ahead in time compared to telemtry)
   - [ ] organise plot layouts
   - [ ] public hosting???
   - [ ] add live time delta plots